Britain's Johnson vows to repay trust of opposition voters

 Johnson now commands an 80-vote majority in the 650-seat House of Commons -- a margin last enjoyed by the late Tory icon Margaret Thatcher in the 1980s.

 The lead assures Johnson safe passage of his divorce deal with the European Union when he re-submits it to parliament next week.

-This would pave the way for Britain's formal withdrawal from the other 27 EU nations by the January 31 deadline set by Brussels.
+This would assure that Britain formally leaves the other 27 EU nations by the January 31 deadline set by Brussels.

 The sides would then set off on the tricky task of trying to reach a brand new comprehensive trade agreement by the end of 2020.

-Failure to meet that deadline -- which Johnson has repeatedly promised not to extend -- would have unknown repercussions for global markets and economic growth.
+Failure to meet that deadline -- which Johnson has repeatedly vowed not to extend -- would have unknown repercussions for global markets and economic growth.

 But Johnson said his government's main focus after the first stage of Brexit was completed would be on bread-and-butter issues important to Labour voters.

 "It is getting Brexit done but it is also delivering on our National Health Service, our education, safer streets, better hospitals, a better future for our country," he said.